hasura/graphql-engine/v3/docs/roles-and-annotations.md

 The important thing to know here is that `lang-graphql` code does not know about `GDS` or our `NamespaceAnnotation` type.
-All it has to act on is whether a `Role` (or `Namespace`, to it's eyes) has a key in any namespaced annotations or not.
+All it has to act on is whether a `Role` (or `Namespace`, to its eyes) has a key in any namespaced annotations or not.
 Because we're using associated types the contents are "protected" from `lang-graphql` and so it can't peek inside.

 We're going to want the `user_id` argument to disappear from `user-1`'s schema

-- we do this by using `conditional_namespaced` when contructing schema for the `user_id` command argument itself:
+- we do this by using `conditional_namespaced` when contracting schema for the `user_id` command argument itself:

 ```rust